cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 ---
-title: "Cryptography"
+title: "Cryptographic Fundamentals of Blockchain"
 order: 6
-description: Cryptographic fundamentals of blockchain - Public-key cryptography
+description: Public-key cryptography
 tag: fast-track
 ---

-# Cryptographic fundamentals of blockchain - Public-key cryptography
+# Cryptographic Fundamentals of Blockchain

 Modern cryptography leverages computer capabilities to make the power of certain mathematical functions available for practical use.
 Without modern cryptography, there would be no blockchain technology.